Buying or selling a home can be both exciting and scary.

 The South Australian Government provides a calculator that will tell you how much stamp duty you will have to pay and will also calculate lodgement and transaction fees.

 All of our conveyancing services are competitively priced.
-For a straightforward residential conveyance, we offer a fixed price fee of
+We offer a fixed price fee which your lawyer will be able to provide during a free initial consultation.

 If you are buying or selling a home without needing finance from a lender, we can offer our services at a discounted rate.
 Please contact us for more information.